downlinko/downlinko.github.io/_posts/development/messaging/2018-10-02-download-install-apache-activemq.md

 Wait for the command prompt to open.

-Navigate to [ACTIVEMQ_INSTALL_DIR] and then change to the `bin` subdirectory.
+Navigate to `[ACTIVEMQ_INSTALL_DIR]` and then change to the `bin` subdirectory.

 Type "<kbd>activemq start</kbd>" and press `ENTER`.

-ActiveMQ will generate a number of log statements at start-up as shown below:
+ActiveMQ will generate some log statements at start-up as shown below:

 <img src="{{ site.url }}/assets/images/posts/development/messaging/apache-activemq-start-command.png" alt="apache activemq start command">

 One of the log entries mentions `Apache ActiveMQ started`.
-This indicates that ActiveMQ was successfully started.
+This indicates that ActiveMQ was started.

 ## Step #6: Admin Console